A vulnerability

 • Next.jsapp framework

 Reasoning generalizes.
-Rexion engineers harnesses that extract maximum performance from raw model reasoning while being agnostic to language, framework, or stack.
+Rexion engineers harnesses that extract maximum performance from raw model reasoning while staying agnostic to language, framework, or stack.
 The model is a commodity — the harness is the moat.

 What a good auditor does — at a scale that doesn't sleep.